Mummanajagadeesh/obstacle-avoidance-robot-w/README.md

-# Obstacle Avoidance Robot
+# Obstacle Avoidance Robot Simulation

-This repository contains the simulation of an **Obstacle Avoidance Robot** that detects and avoids obstacles using basic proximity sensors.
-The robot uses a simple reactive strategy—if an obstacle is detected, it changes direction to avoid it.
-No advanced algorithms or PID controllers are used in this implementation.
+This repository contains the simulation of an **Obstacle Avoidance Robot**.
+The robot is based on the **e-puck** model and uses proximity sensors to detect and avoid obstacles in its path.
+It moves in a different direction whenever an obstacle is detected, making decisions based on simple sensor readings.
+The robot's motion control does not use any algorithms or PID controllers—just basic logic based on obstacle detection.

 ## Demo

-Click the image below to watch a demo video of the robot in action:
+Click the image below to watch a demo of the robot in action:

 [![Watch the video](https://img.youtube.com/vi/O75YmInmh-U/0.jpg)](https://www.youtube.com/watch?v=O75YmInmh-U)

 ## How It Works

 ### Robot Design
+The **e-puck** robot is equipped with six proximity sensors, which are used to detect obstacles around the robot.
+The robot’s movements are controlled by two independent wheel motors, allowing it to move forward or change direction when an obstacle is detected.

-- **Proximity Sensors**: The robot is equipped with six proximity sensors (`ps0`, `ps1`, `ps2`, `ps5`, `ps6`, `ps7`) that help it detect obstacles in its surroundings.
-These sensors return a value proportional to the distance between the sensor and an object.
+- **Proximity Sensors**: Six proximity sensors (`ps0`, `ps1`, `ps2`, `ps5`, `ps6`, and `ps7`) detect nearby obstacles.
+These sensors provide readings that help the robot determine if it should continue moving forward or change its direction.
-- **Motors**: The robot uses two independent motors to control its left and right wheels.
-By adjusting the velocity of each wheel, the robot can move forward or turn based on sensor input.
+- **Motors**: The left and right wheel motors control the robot’s movement.
+These motors are programmed to either drive forward or reverse depending on the sensor readings.

-### Obstacle Avoidance Strategy
+### Obstacle Avoidance Logic

-- **Basic Movement**: The robot moves forward at a constant speed unless an obstacle is detected.
+- The robot moves forward by default until one or more sensors detect an obstacle in its path.
-- **Obstacle Detection**: When any of the proximity sensors detect an object within a certain threshold (sensor value greater than 100), the robot reacts by changing its direction.
-- **Reaction to Obstacles**: If an obstacle is detected by one of the sensors, the robot slows down one of its wheels (by reversing its speed) to turn away from the obstacle.
+- When an obstacle is detected (sensor value above a threshold), the robot reverses its direction and continues to explore its surroundings.

-### Control Logic

-1. The robot starts by moving forward with both wheels at maximum speed.
-2. As it moves, the proximity sensors continuously check for obstacles.
-3. If a sensor detects an obstacle (sensor reading > 100), the robot slows down or reverses one of its wheels to change direction and avoid the obstacle.
+- The control strategy is simple: If any sensor detects a nearby obstacle (reading > 100), the robot slows down or reverses to avoid the obstacle.
-4. Once the obstacle is cleared, the robot resumes its forward motion.

 ## Code Explanation

-Here is the controller code for the robot:
+The controller code is written in Python using the Webots robotics simulator.
+Here’s an overview of the core logic:

+### Main Controller Code

 ```python
 """oar_py controller."""